Hove railway station: Station architecture

 The original station building, dating from the station's opening in 1865, is on the south side of the line and to the east of the present ticket office and concourse, being separated from this by a long footbridge (a public right of way) linking the residential roads of Goldstone Villas and Hove Park Villas.
 The section of road on which the original building stands is called Station Approach.
 It is currently in commercial use.
 The design is very similar to that of the buildings still in use at West Worthing, Shoreham-by-Sea, Portslade and London Road stations, and the former Kemp Town station in Brighton.

 In 1893, coinciding with the first renaming, a new building was provided to the west.
 This contains the current ticket office and other station facilities.
 A large steel and glass porte-cochere stands outside at an angle, sheltering the taxi rank, forecourt and entrance area.
 This was moved from London Victoria following rebuilding works there which had rendered it redundant.

 The island platform is reached by subway; access from the footbridge between the old and new buildings is no longer possible, as the stairs from it are locked out of use.
 This platform has a modest building incorporating a café, staff accommodation and waiting room, with a separate toilet block.
 A wide canopy runs for most of the length of the platform.

 Future developments

 In 2007, a Department for Transport white paper on the Thameslink Programme contained proposals to extend the Thameslink network to various additional routes in southern England; one of these would have been the section of the West Coastway line between Hove and Littlehampton, with services running via the Cliftonville Curve from the Brighton Main Line.
 Two trains per peak hour have been extended from London Bridge to Bedford from 20 May 2018 and an extra service will join in December 2018.
+These services were removed in 2023.

 Layout

+Both the West Coastway line (through the station from Brighton) and the Cliftonville Curve (a few hundred metres east of the station, connecting services to/from the west with the Brighton to London mainline) are double track.

-There are three platforms – Platforms 1 and 2 can be (and are) used for any combination of arrival or departure.
-Platform 3 cannot be used for arrivals from the West Coastway or departures towards London in the up direction.
+There are three running lines through the station, on which – numbered from north to south - island platform faces 1 and 2 can be (and are) used for any combination of arrival or departure, whilst southernmost platform 3 (where the main entrance, ticketing facilities and newspaper shop are found - see photo of building taken from Goldstone Villas, to the south) cannot be used for eastbound arrivals from the West Coastway or departures towards London in the up direction.